Exciting Changes Ahead for Shire Hall!

 - Eddie Butler History of Monmouth video

-- Children’s activities including colouring, puppet theatre and shop
+- Children’s activities including colouring, puppet theatre and show

 First Floor

-- Short film – 15 minute heritage Monmouth
+- Short film – 15 minute heritage of Monmouth

 Courtroom 1